post inflammatory hyperpigmentation- Forget me not

 -It’s important to treat mosquito bites and any other bites, especially in order to prevent scratching.
 Aloe vera, Lavender or tea Tree essential oils.
 You can try something from the chemist if you don’t mind chemicals but mainly, just don’t scratch.
 Make your busy and remember: If you’ll start scratching, you will probably want to continue so don’t even start with it.

--Do not blow up pimples – This will make you the worst kind of hyperpigmentation, which is deeper in the skin and harder to treat.
+-Do not pop pimples – This will make you the worst kind of hyperpigmentation, which is deeper in the skin and harder to treat.
 Beware!
 Never use any kind of peeling on active acne fr the same reason.

 -Stay away from the sun if you did not already.
 It’s not good for your skin in so many ways and now you know it cab also worsen your post inflammatory hyperpigmentation.
 Hooray!